palominhadev/kivy-build-generator/README.md

 ```
 ## Usage:

+**It is necessary to enter the directory of your kivy project to execute the commands below.**

 * Command to generate buildozer.spec file:
 ```bash
 $ docker container run --rm -it -v $PWD:/home/app/ <your-name>/kivy-build python3 -m buildozer init